Purpose of a Ticket

 How do I answer those questions?

--Write down your answers and bring them to the Wood Badge course.
-You will find them to be a helpful
+- Write down your answers and bring them to the Wood Badge course.
+You will find them to be a helpful reference

 - What do I feel are my greatest strengths?